top of page

 Waterway habitat is graded in the Report Card by measuring changes to the extent of vegetation types along our waterways over the previous two reporting years.
 Types of vegetation measured are riparian vegetation, wetland vegetation, mangroves, and saltmarsh.

 The Black Basin however, while recording a slight increase of riparian vegetation in the freshwater environment, saw grades fall from ‘good’ to ‘very poor’ in its estuarine environment.
-This was due to a decrease in riparian vegetation extent.

 Healthy-waters-partnership_Report Card_Technical.png